benton-tripp/benton-tripp.github.io/_posts/2023-09-10-sdm-benchmark-study-part-1-data-preparation.md

 temperature, or land cover.
-In this project, raster data serves as the basis for various explanatory variables that influence bird species distributions, including digital elevation, urban imperviousness, land cover, canopy, weather, hydrography, soil, and vegetation index.
+In this project, raster data serves as the basis for various explanatory variables that influence bird species distributions, including digital elevation, urban imperviousness, land cover, canopy, weather, hydrography, and vegetation index.
 Each of these variables represents environmental conditions that can affect bird habitat and distribution.

 ## Raster Pre-Processing